 The WTO's top decision-making body is the Ministerial Conference-chiefly trade ministers from each member country meeting at least once every two years.
-In November 2001 Ministers met in Doha, Qatar, and launched a new round of trade liberalization negotiations that are currently underway in Geneva.
+In November 2001 the ministers met in Doha, Qatar, and launched a new round of trade liberalization negotiations.

-The Doha Ministerial meeting reaffirmed the international community's commitment to trade liberalization, and enunciated the "Doha Development Agenda," reflecting many of the concerns of developing countries.
+The Doha Ministerial meeting reaffirmed the international community's commitment to trade liberalization, and helped to keep positive reforms on track.